 How would you describe yourself as a cyclist?

-I’m a weekend cyclist that through the last three years has had more time/will to train better and harder.
+I’m a weekend cyclist who has had more time/will to train better and harder through the last three years.
 I never raced when I was young as I put the studies before anything else.

-My goal for past years was to finish in a good place in what we call ciclosportives (endurance races), primarily one called Marmotte (176km and 5000m positive climbing).
-I have a good endurance due to all this years training, very low sprint power (I have never trained this), but good 20 min power.
-I don’t like descending, and that’s one of my weaknesses and where I loose the pack.
+My goal for past years was to finish in a good place in what we call cyclosportives (endurance races), primarily one called Marmotte (176km and 5000m positive climbing).
+I have good endurance due to all this year’s training, very low sprint power (I have never trained this), but good 20 min power.
+I don’t like descending, and that’s one of my weaknesses and where I lose the pack.

-This year I want to give a try to short races 80-90km which are almost flat, I feel this kind of efforts are more adequate to my physical conditions.
-I’m very obstinate, in order to train hard I need a goal, without a goal my motivation for training just disappears.
+This year I want to try short races 80-90km, which are almost flat; I feel this kind of effort is more adequate to my physical conditions.
+I’m very obstinate; in order to train hard, I need a goal.
+Without a goal, my motivation for training just disappears.

 What are your previous experiences with power meter training?

-The two following years I had a coach, during the first year my results where the same as when I coached myself, the following year my results improved, but so did my training hours.
+The two following years, I had a coach.
+During the first year, my results were the same as when I coached myself.
+The following year my results improved, but so did my training hours.
 I can’t compare wattages between seasons because of issues I had with my ergomo.
-I can’t train without a powermeter now, it’s my eyes.
+I can’t train without a power meter now, and it’s my eyes.

 What is your main goal with the Power Meter Project 2007?

-My goal is to learn what and how to train for this new kind of races, I’m sure an experienced coach will know what kind of skills I should improve in order to try and make good results.
+My goal is to learn what and how to train for this new kind of race.
+I’m sure an experienced coach will know what kind of skills I should improve to try and make good results.

-I also want to see other training methods, as I feel my previous training methods where very monotone and sometimes boring.
-I need some motivation to start training for next season and I’m sure this will help.
+I also want to see other training methods, as I feel my previous training methods were very monotone and sometimes boring.
+I need some motivation to start training for next season, and I’m sure this will help.